New Year. New City. New Focus.

 New Focus: Share Your Story (the glitter AND the grime)

 Soooo I moved to Austin.
 It was a little unexpected, a little bittersweet, and a little bit of a whirlwind, but I know this is where I am supposed to be right now.
-I’ll be writing about the gentle pull to leave New York that I resisted for quite some time, but that topic is for another day.
+TBD on where I’ll go next as I continuously feel drawn to be a bit nomadic, but for the time being Austin is home.

 Today I am focusing on where I am taking this blog and how my focus has evolved over the past 2 years since I started writing and speaking about my journey towards stronger mental, emotional, physical, and spiritual health.